 My favourite is when someone asks me what I do and I tell them I decorate cookies... cue the blank stare / half smile / “that’s not really a job is it?” look.
 I usually have to pull out my phone to show them a picture of a cookie to prove that I’m not just spreading some icing on with a knife and their reaction tends to change very quickly.

 The world of cookies had come a LONG way and especially lately, has exploded into an art form all of its own - royal icing being the medium and the blank sugar cookie the canvas.
 There are so many techniques and different ways to do things, but there are trouble spots along the way to look out for.
-If you are new to this blog, take a minute and read up on my royal icing and baking tips to cover the basics.
+If you are new to this blog, take a minute and read up on my royal icing recipe and tips below.

 Although this has turned out to be a long post, I’ve tried to make it as straight forward as possible with the problems and solutions.
 You’ll notice I have bold fonts for key subjects - more so for easy reference if referring back to this in the future.
 Now as everything that I talk about, this is 90% my personal experiences and 10% word on the street.
 If I haven’t experienced it, I’ve read about it or heard of it and can tell you what’s worked for others.
 If you are looking for scientific backing, this isn't the place for that.
 I’m just your girlfriend giving you advice over coffee and hope that what I share can work for you!